 The company did have a great quarter, but when it talks about how great “mobile search” is for it, note it’s not saying “Android search.”

 How much of Google’s mobile search is done on iOS?
-Turns out about two-thirds.
+Turns out about

 But as part of the testimony, [Google counsel] Creighton said briefly (before she was cut off) that 2/3rds of mobile search comes from Apple iOS devices.
 That’s pretty interesting considering the share of Android devices in the market.
 But not altogether surprising considering the web browser market share which includes those millions and millions of iPads.

 Google knows better than the Macalope whether all the effort it puts into Android is worthwhile, but the horny one keeps wondering how much the company really gets out of it.